This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 Ingredients

-- Tempeh: Our good old friend!
-This plant-based protein not only has all 9 essential amino acids, but it is also full of health benefits ranging from lowering your cholesterol, protecting your heart, being a good source of B vitamins, and promoting bone health!
+- Tempeh: This plant-based protein not only has all 9 essential amino acids, but it is also full of health benefits ranging from lowering your cholesterol, protecting your heart, and promoting bone health!

-- Garlic: Packed with a lot of flavor, garlic is a must in stir-fries including this one.
+- Garlic: Packed with a lot of flavor.

-- Ginger: An additional aromatic that packs even more flavor into this recipe!
+- Ginger: An additional aromatic that packs even more flavor!

 - Soy sauce: Adds that umami flavor and helps to darken the color into that deep, rich, dark brown color.